Awear0/Stimulus/README.md

     void function_that_emits()
     {
-        /* This syntax might seem more cumbersome than required, but allows to ensure at
+        /* This syntax might seem more cumbersome than required, but ensures at
          * compile time that the signal belongs to the emitting class. */ emit(&my_class::many_parameters_signal, 5, 3.14, 'c', "a string");
     }